Support Centre

 • various types of personally identifiable information, including general contact information as well as health-related information.

-Third-party service provider: A person that is not a licensee, but which has a contract with a licensee through which the third-party stores, processes, maintains, or gains access to nonpublic information (§2263(11) of Chapter 24-B).
+Third-party service provider: A person that is not a licensee, but has a contract with a licensee through which the third-party stores, processes, maintains, or gains access to nonpublic information (§2263(11) of Chapter 24-B).

 Written information security program: Licensees must implement robust written information security programs designed to safeguard nonpublic information that the licensees hold as well as the licensees' own information systems (§2264(1) and (2) of Chapter 24-B).
 These programs should also guard against foreseeable external threats and unauthorized access and must provide for the retention and period destruction of nonpublic information (§2264(2) of Chapter 24-B).
 The program must include a written incident response plan meeting detailed criteria set forth in the statute (§2264(8) of Chapter 24-B).